gianlucam76/k8s-cleaner/README.md

 5️⃣ [**Notifications**](https://gianlucam76.github.io/k8s-cleaner/docs/notifications/notifications): Stay informed!
 The k8s-cleaner keeps users in the loop about every cleaned-up resource, whether removed or optimized.
 Get detailed notification lists and pick your preferred channel: Slack, Webex, Discord, Teams, Telegram, SMTP or reports.

 6️⃣ [**Web Dashboard**](https://gianlucam76.github.io/k8s-cleaner/docs/getting_started/install/install#web-dashboard): Visualize your cluster's health!
 Use the optional embedded dashboard to browse scan results via a responsive UI, inspect your Lua scripts, and trigger on-demand cleanup tasks with a single click.
 It can be easily enabled via Helm and supports both dark mode and read-only configurations.

+7️⃣ [**Metric-based Selection**](https://gianlucam76.github.io/k8s-cleaner/docs/getting_started/examples/metrics/metric_based_selection): Query any Prometheus-compatible endpoint before evaluating each resource.
+The results are exposed as a global `metrics` table in the Lua script, so you can gate resource matching on live metric values — for example, scale down Deployments only when their HTTP error rate exceeds 5%, or restart Pods only when memory saturation is reported by Prometheus.

 For a complete list of **features** with **examples**, have a look at the [link](https://gianlucam76.github.io/k8s-cleaner/docs/getting_started/features/dryrun/dryrun).